New Orleans, LA Maritime Injury Lawyer

 If you have contact with a claims adjuster before you’ve hired an attorney, you should tell the adjuster that you wish to contact an attorney for advice before giving an interview or answering questions beyond your name and contact information.
 If the adjuster has a problem with this, then it is evident that he does not have your best interest in mind.
 In this case, you will have all the more reason to get a qualified attorney involved right away.

-If you or a family member has been seriously injured in an offshore maritime accident, it is extremely important that you consult a skilled offshore maritime injury lawyer before you discuss the accident with company representatives.
-Learn about your legal rights from our experienced offshore maritime injury lawyers by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you or a family member has been seriously injured in an offshore maritime accident, it is extremely important that you consult a skilled maritime injury lawyer before you discuss the accident with company representatives.
+Learn about your legal rights from our experienced maritime injury lawyers by calling 504-581-4892 or by filling out our free, no obligation case review form.